-7d - Creating Timelines
+A.7.4 - Creating Timelines

-Skills S-200 Select information from oral, visual, material, print, or electronic sources.
-S-201 Organize and record information in a variety of formats and reference sources appropriately.
-S-202 Use appropriate terms or expressions to describe periods of time.
-S-403 Present information and ideas orally, visually, concretely, or electronically.
+Skills 4-S-204 Create timelines and other visual organizers to sequence and represent historical figures, relationships, or chronological events.
+4-S-200 Select information from oral, visual, material, print, or electronic sources.
+4-S-201 Organize and record information in a variety of formats and reference sources appropriately.
+4-S-202 Use appropriate terms or expressions to describe periods of time.
+4-S-403 Present information and ideas orally, visually, concretely, or electronically.